Protection of Interests in Enforcement Proceedings

 Closure of Sole Proprietor’s Business

-When a debtor operating as a sole proprietor is removed from the official business registry, enforcement is halted.
+Where the debtor operating as a sole proprietor is removed from the business register, enforcement proceedings are halted.

 Court Cancels Its Decision

-If the court overturns the ruling that led to the writ of execution, the bailiff ends the enforcement process.
+If the court overturns the judgment or ruling that gave rise to the enforcement document, the bailiff terminates proceedings.

 Professional Case Analysis